System design mapping for games

 Honest about drift.

-You still choose when to update — status, tasks, and explicit links make inconsistency easier to see than in prose alone.
+You still choose when to update — validation status, tasks, links, and overview lists make inconsistency easier to see than in prose alone.

 How this differs from Notion, Docs, or Obsidian